Modern Jewish Studies

 • Two additional elective courses (6 credits) in an area related to Modern Jewish Studies

 Students must complete either a thesis or written comprehensive examination to be awarded the MA degree.
-Students work closely with their advisor to determine which assessment best suits their academic goals, then prepare the project, thesis, or exams during their final year in the program.
+Students work closely with their advisor to determine which approach best suits their academic goals, then students prepare the thesis or exams during their final year in the program.

 Comprehensive examinations test students’ understanding of a list of required readings and their ability to place the readings in the broader contexts of Modern Jewish Studies and the material covered in their coursework.

-Students must demonstrate satisfactory reading comprehension of Hebrew prior to matriculation.
+DHL students must demonstrate satisfactory reading comprehension of Hebrew prior to matriculation, either through prior coursework or completion of the JTS Hebrew Placement Exam.

 Courses